openedx/openedx-filters/docs/concepts/openedx-filters.rst

 #.
 An application component (caller) invokes the filter during its execution by calling the ``run_filter`` method implemented by its :term:`filter definition<Filter Definition>`.

 #.
+The caller passes the input data to the filter through the ``run_filter`` method, this data are in-memory platform objects that the filter will process.

+#.
 The ``run_filter`` method of the filter calls the ``OpenEdxPublicFilter.run_pipeline`` method under the hood, which manages the execution of the filter's pipeline.

 #.
 This method retrieves the configuration from ``OPEN_EDX_FILTERS_CONFIG``, which defines a list of N functions :math:`f_1, f_2, \ldots, f_{n}` that will be executed.